 Which fruits are rich in vitamin A?

-What are side effects of vitamin A?
+What are the side effects of vitamin A?

-Which foods are high in vitamin A?
+What foods are highest in vitamin A?